How to fix login problems with CodeTwo Admin Panel and Signatures app

 Problem:

-You are not able to sign in to your CodeTwo Admin Panel account.
+You are unable to sign in to your CodeTwo Admin Panel account or the Signatures app.

 Solution: